Share this article

 Diet and feeding

-Leopard geckos should be fed a variety of live invertebrates, such as crickets (which should never be larger than your pet gecko’s head), beetles, mealworms, sow bugs and wax worms.
+Leopard geckos should be fed a variety of live invertebrates, such as crickets (which should never be larger than your pet gecko’s head), beetles, mealworms, and sow bugs.
+Wax worms can be fed but are high in fat, so not in large quantities.
 And naturally, geckos require fresh water daily.

 Temperature and humidity